brorb/710-wiki/Content/Characters/Rod Formak.md

 > }
 > ```

-Not much is known about this person yet, but it is possible that they work for [[TTH]].
+Not much is known about this person yet, but it is likely possible that they work for [[TTH]].